Umuzi-org/ACN-syllabus/content/topics/survey-design/_index.md

 weight: 15
 ---

-Surveys are a great tool for understanding your end user.
-Or they can be a great way to annoy your end user if you are not careful about your survey design.
+Surveys are great tools for understanding your end-user.
+Or they can be a great way to annoy your end-user if you are not careful about your survey design.

 Take a look over these slides: